treeevisan/BoiseP/README.md

 ## Challenge
--Write a code for scrape more than one page and submit a pull request!
+- Can you write a code for scrape more than one page?
+Submit a pull request I'll review and merge if it works!